Betssy Chávez: Congresswoman

-She was elected congresswoman in the 2021 parliamentary elections with 8,472 votes; she on behalf of Tacna, for the Free Peru party.
-She was inaugurated on July 27 of the same year.
+She was elected congresswoman in the 2021 parliamentary elections with 8,472 votes; she represented Tacna, for the Free Peru party.
+She took her oath as congresswoman on 27 July that year.
 She is also part of the Democratic Peru parliamentary group.

 Ministries

 Work and Employment Promotion

-On October 6, 2021, she was appointed and sworn in by President Pedro Castillo, as Minister of Labor and Employment Promotion of Peru.
+On 6 October 2021 she was appointed and sworn in by President Pedro Castillo, as Minister of Labour and Promotion of Employment of Peru.

 In April 2022, various media outlets denounced that the minister had authorized a strike by air traffic controllers, which caused the cancellation of internal and international flights on the occasion of Holy Week.
-After that, she was questioned by the Congress of the Republic of Peru on May 13.
-On the 19th of the same month, in Congress, various congressmen presented a motion of censure against Minister Chávez.
+After that, she was questioned by the Congress of the Republic of Peru on 13 May.
+On the 19th of that month, in Congress, various congressmen presented a motion of censure against Minister Chávez.
 The following 26, Congress approved the censorship with 71 votes in favor due to her inability to manage and negligence in her performance.

 Culture

 On August 5 of the same year, she was appointed and inaugurated by President Castillo, as Minister of Culture of Peru.
-In statements to the press, the new minister mentioned that having been censured as Minister of Labor does not prevent her from assuming the portfolio of Culture.
+In statements to the press, the new minister mentioned that having been censured as Minister of Labour does not prevent her from assuming the portfolio of Culture.
 Minister Diana Miloslavich said at the time: "Her censorship does not mean that she does not do an excellent job", and Minister Alejandro Salas stated: "She is a great professional... and, if at any moment (the president) considers that she should be premier".
-She held that position until the following November 25, being replaced by Silvia Robles Araujo.
+She held that position until the following November 25, being replaced by Silvana Robles Araujo.

 President of the Council of Ministers

-November 25, 2022, she was appointed and sworn in by President Pedro Castillo as President of the Council of Ministers of Peru; after the acceptance of the resignation of Prime Minister Aníbal Torres.
+On 25 November 2022 she was appointed and sworn in by President Pedro Castillo as President of the Council of Ministers of Peru; after the acceptance of the resignation of Prime Minister Aníbal Torres.
+On 7 December 2022 she resigned from office following President Castillo's attempted self-coup.
+On 20 June 2023 the Peruvian National Police arrested her for alleged crimes of rebellion and conspiracy against the state.
+The Supreme Court ordered her to be detained for 18 months.
+The charges against Chávez stem from ousted former President Pedro Castillo's attempt to dissolve Congress and rule by decree in December 2022.

-Controversies

 Chávez, then Minister of Culture, through her TikTok account, described the Peruvian Attorney General Patricia Benavides as a "coup plotter" and referred to her as "Blanca Nélida Colán 2.0", a reference to a prosecutor aligned with Fujimorism who failed to prosecute Vladimiro Montesinos.
 This compounded problems after the initiation of a preliminary investigation against her, related to the favoring of her relatives in public office.

+Post-premiership

+On November 3, 2025, Chávez sought asylum in the Mexican embassy amid an investigation against her on charges of rebellion relating to her role in President Castillo's self-coup.
+After her asylum request was granted, Peru severed diplomatic relations with Mexico.